Notes on the syntax used to specify custom instrument tunings to the fretboard-related reference tools.

-As one of the 12 note (pitch class) names in the chromatic scale:
+As one of the 12 note (pitch class) names in the chromatic scale -

-In scientific pitch notation (pitch class and octave), in the form
+In "scientific pitch notation" (pitch class and octave) - in the form

-F#3.
 Note that the octave number may be any integer value, including zero (

-E0) or negative numbers (
+E0) and negative numbers (

-The "actual" sharp and flat glyphs (
+The true sharp and flat symbols (

-c and the label
+c and the note identifier

 ) or comma (

-For example, the following tuning descriptors:
+For example, the tuning specification